 Protein structure is another critical property that influence protein drug safety and efficacy.
 Current physico/chemical projects areas include: amino acid sequencing, post-translational modification characterization (e.g. glycan analysis), mass spectral analysis, NMR analysis and hydrogen/deuterium exchange MS characterization.
-In addition, an IgG SRM (see below) is under development.
+In addition, an IgG SRM (see below) has been developed.

 RSCB Protein Databank structure id 1IGT highlighting glycan structure.

 Development of new measurement methods and tools for quantifying and understanding living cell populations will enable new strategies for engineering and controlling production cells to ensure consistent and effective manufacturing of protein therapeutics.
 Current projects include: authentication of cell lines using short tandem repeat (STR) DNA sequencing and cell line expression efficiency predictions based on fluorescence imaging measurements.

 A key aspect of the NIST biomanufacturing program is provision of a variety of high quality reference materials and data products.
 Two initial SRMs are available or in development:

 - IgG Standard Reference Material / Data (SRM/D)

 NIST developed a recombinant IgG1κ monoclonal antibody (mAb) as a reference material for the biopharmaceutical industry, academia, regulatory authorities, and other standards organizations for a variety of uses such as: system suitability tests, establishing method or instrument performance and variability, comparing changing analytical test methods, and assisting in method validation.
 The candidate reference material was graciously donated by an industrial partner.
 The results from this exhaustive characterization were collated and published in a three volume ACS book series in 2014 and most of the data is publicly available online at http://igg.nist.gov.